-If a student intends to complete the dissertation process in time to participate in the commencement ceremony over the Memorial Day weekend, s/he must successfully defend his/her dissertation and complete all other degree requirements at least six weeks prior to the date set for the ceremony.
+If a student intends to complete the dissertation process in time to participate in the commencement ceremony over Memorial Day weekend, s/he must successfully defend the dissertation, have a final copyedited version of the dissertation manuscript that is ready for publication accepted by the dissertation office, and complete all other degree requirements at least six weeks prior to the date set for the ceremony.
+These final steps, including committee approval, oral defense, and proofing the dissertation manuscript can take several months to complete.
 Please keep in mind that the months of April and May are particularly busy so students may wish to plan their completion efforts to avoid those months.
-A suggested timeline: